stellio-hub/stellio-context-broker/docs/roadmap.md

 of these features has not yet been scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap.

-- Full implementation of the NGSI-LD specification version 1.4.1
+- Full implementation of the NGSI-LD specification